-CERTAIN EFFECTS OF THE DUAL CLASS AMENDMENT
+CERTAIN EFFECTS OF THE AMENDMENT

 EFFECTS ON RELATIVE OWNERSHIP INTEREST AND VOTING POWER.
-The Dual Class Amendment will not itself affect the relative voting power or equity interests of the holders of Common Stock.
-Such shareholders' relative voting power will change only upon and to the extent impacted by future issuances of stock.
+The Amendment will not itself affect the relative voting power or equity interests of the holders of Common Stock.
+Such shareholders' relative voting power will change only upon and to the extent impacted by future issuances of voting stock.

 EFFECT ON MARKET VALUE, PRICE AND TRADING MARKET.
 The market price of shares of the Common Stock and Class A Common Stock, when issued, will depend on many factors, including, among others, the future performance of the Company, general market conditions and conditions relating to companies similar to the Company and the industry in general.
-Accordingly, the Company cannot predict the market prices at which the Common Stock and the Class A Common Stock, when issued, will trade following the adoption of the Dual Class Amendment or whether one class will trade at a premium over the other class.
-The Company believes that the market value of the Common Stock immediately after the Dual Class Amendment will not be materially less than the market value of the Common Stock immediately prior to the announcement of the Dual Class Amendment, but there can be no assurance as to the trading prices of either the Common Stock or the Class A Common Stock, when issued.
+Accordingly, the Company cannot predict the market prices at which the Common Stock and the Class A Common Stock, when issued, will trade following the adoption of the Amendment or whether one class will trade at a premium over the other class.
+The Company believes that the market value of the Common Stock immediately after the Amendment will not be materially less than the market value of the Common Stock immediately prior to the announcement of the Amendment, but there can be no assurance as to the trading prices of either the Common Stock or the Class A Common Stock, when issued.
 The Common Stock is currently traded on the AMEX.
-On the Record Date, the last reported sales price per share of the Common Stock was \$26 7/8.
-If the market price of the Class A Common Stock, when issued, were to drop significantly below the market price of the Common Stock, the potential benefits of the Dual Class Amendment's dual class stock structure with respect to flexibility for financings by the Company or resales by the shareholders may be limited.
+On the Record Date, the last reported sales price per share of the Common Stock was \$26-7/8.
+If the market price of the Class A Common Stock, when issued, were to drop significantly below the market price of the Common Stock, the potential benefits of the Amendment's dual class stock structure with respect to flexibility for financings by the Company or resales by the shareholders may be limited.

+Management of the Company anticipates that the Amendment would result in the continuation of the trading market for the Common Stock and the development of a trading market for the Class A Common Stock if, and to the extent issued in a public distribution.
 The Common Stock will continue to be listed on the AMEX, and in the event the Class A Common Stock is issued, the Company would seek authorization to list the Class A Common Stock on the AMEX.

 Any issuance of Class A Common Stock by the Company may serve to increase market activity in the Class A Common Stock relative to the Common Stock.
 Greater market activity may result in increased volatility in pricing and could enlarge any price differential, either higher or lower, between the Class A Common Stock and the Common Stock.

 SUBSEQUENT AMENDMENTS.
-The Dual Class Amendment will not prevent the Company from taking any action, or otherwise affect the Company's ability, with the requisite approval of its shareholders, to adopt any future amendments to the Company's Dual Class Amendment for the purpose of further changing the Company's capital structure or for any other lawful purpose.
+The Amendment will not prevent the Company from taking any action, or otherwise affect the Company's ability, with the requisite approval of its shareholders, to adopt any future amendments to the Company's Amendment for the purpose of further changing the Company's capital structure or for any other lawful purpose.
 The issuance of Preferred Stock with voting rights or conversion rights may adversely affect the voting power of the Common Stock and the Class A Common Stock.